carsonfenimore/customobjdet/README.md

 # Training

-Set up your data:
+## Set up your data:
-        TODO: all scripts from here on should accept PROJECT_NAME as an arg, so we arent modifying any scripts...
+  - TODO: all scripts from here on should accept PROJECT_NAME as an arg, so we arent modifying any scripts...
-    First define your project by setting PROJECT_NAME in scripts/constants.sh Create a directory in scripts/images_{PROJECT_NAME}
+  - First define your project by setting PROJECT_NAME in scripts/constants.sh
-    Put your map of numbers to class into a file called "label_map.pbtxt" inside scripts/images_{PROJECT_NAME}
+  - Create a directory in scripts/images_{PROJECT_NAME}
-        todo: use the collab script to infer this
+  - Put your map of numbers to class into a file called "label_map.pbtxt" inside scripts/images_{PROJECT_NAME}
-    Put train images/labelImg xmls inside scripts/images_{PROJECT_NAME}/train
+  - Put train images/labelImg xmls inside scripts/images_{PROJECT_NAME}/train
-    Put test images/labelImg xmls inside scripts/images_{PROJECT_NAME}/test
+  - Put test images/labelImg xmls inside scripts/images_{PROJECT_NAME}/test

-Train:
+## Train
 Run the docker:

     ./run1152.sh

 Inside the container:

         # Grab mobilenet v2 checkpoints
         # This also copies the template pipeline config